COMP6248-Reproducability-Challenge/Vision-Transformer-COMP6248CW/README.md

 paper [An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale](https://openreview.net/forum?id=YicbFdNTTy)
 .

-First meeting: 10-April.
+* First meeting: 10-April.
 The paper should have been read before the meeting.

+* Second meeting: 21-April.
+Try to transfer pretrained model and fine-tune on other datasets.

+* Third meeting: TBD.

 Notice that the hand-in deadline is 13-May-2022 16:00.